1 / 12

 Overview

-Rosa canina is a vigorous, arching, deciduous shrub in the Rosaceae family, growing 6–10 feet (1.8–3 m) tall and 6–8 feet (1.8–2.4 m) wide with long, scrambling, thorny canes.
-Canes are green to reddish-brown, armed with stout, curved, hooked thorns (prickles) 5–8 mm long spaced along the internodes.
-Leaves are pinnately compound with 5–7 ovate, serrated leaflets, each 1–1.5 inches (2.5–4 cm) long, medium green, glabrous above.
-Flowers are single, five-petalled, 1.5–2 inches (4–5 cm) across, white to pale pink, borne singly or in clusters of 2–4 at branch tips.
+Rosa canina is a vigorous, arching, deciduous shrub in the rose family (Rosaceae) reaching 6-10 feet (1.8-3 m) tall and 6-8 feet (1.8-2.4 m) wide with long, scrambling, thorny canes.
+Canes are green to reddish-brown, armed with stout, curved, hooked thorns (prickles) 5-8 mm long spaced along the internodes.
+Leaves are pinnately compound with 5-7 ovate, serrated leaflets, each 1-1.5 inches (2.5-4 cm) long, medium green, glabrous above.
+Flowers are single, five-petalled, 1.5-2 inches (4-5 cm) across, white to pale pink, borne singly or in clusters of 2-4 at branch tips.
 Petals are notched at the apex.
-Flowers have a light, sweet scent.
-Fruit (rose hips) are ovoid-elliptic, 0.5–0.75 inch (12–20 mm) long, bright scarlet-red, ripening in September–October and persisting through winter.
-Hips are high in vitamin C — 10–50 times the concentration found in oranges by weight — and have been used for centuries in teas, syrups, and preserves.
-The species is the most common wild rose in Europe and is widely used as a rootstock for grafting cultivated rose varieties, due to its vigour, disease tolerance, and compatibility with most cultivars.
-Self-seeds prolifically via bird-dispersed hips.
-Naturalised in North America, where it is considered invasive in some regions.
+Flowers carry a light, sweet scent.
+Fruit (rose hips) are ovoid-elliptic, 0.5-0.75 inch (12-20 mm) long, bright scarlet-red, ripening in September-October and persisting through winter.
+Hips are high in vitamin C — 10-50 times the concentration found in oranges by weight — and have been used for centuries in teas, syrups, and preserves.
+The species is the wild rose typical of European hedgerows and woodland edges, and is widely used as rootstock for grafting cultivated rose varieties, due to vigour, disease tolerance, and compatibility with most cultivars.
+Plants self-seed prolifically via bird-dispersed hips.
+The species has naturalised in North America, where it is treated as invasive in some regions.
 Susceptible to black spot (Diplocarpon rosae), powdery mildew, and rose rust (Phragmidium mucronatum), though generally less affected than hybrid teas.

 Native Range